 Blockaides has been providing high-quality bollards, barriers and other safety solutions since 2010.
 We work closely with architects, project managers, contractors and end users to provide the most reliable and cost-effective protection products for all our clients’ specific needs.
 We have the expertise to assess your security requirements and recommend the right product for your applications.

 Automatic rising bollard systems are on the cutting edge of security barrier technology, but they might not be right for every application.
 Take a look at our site to find the perfect bollard for your needs, whether it’s fully automated or a simple, mobile design you’re looking for.
-If you’re interested in automatic security bollards, we can discuss which drive and mounting options would best fit your intended application.
+If you’re interested in automatic security bollard solutions, we can discuss which drive and mounting options would best fit your intended application.